fbpx

 Sometimes, pavers need to be replaced.
 Ideally, you will never have a ton of pavers to throw away.
 Good maintenance and proper installation will make sure your pavers last for years.
 But, when the need arises, how can we get rid of old pavers?

-Old pavers and bricks can actually be used in several different ways.
+Old pavers and bricks can actually be used in different ways.
 Most of those ways involve recycling or reusing them for other types of projects you may have around your house.

 Old pavers on the floor

-To simply throw them out one of your best options is to rent a roll-off dumpster.
+To simply throw them out, one of your best options is to rent a roll-off dumpster.
 Most rental companies will be ok with you using their dumpsters to throw out old pavers, but maybe you can only fill 3/4 of the dumpster.

 You can also hire a junk removal company.
 They come with trucks and tools and practically do everything by themselves.
 That makes the service a bit more expensive, but it might be worth it, depending on how many pavers you need to get rid of.